srisathvika/tic-tac-toe/README.md

 # tic-tac-toe
-This is the java code for the game tic-tac-toe or x-o with out a GUI , I'm writing code for GUI and update it
+This is the java code for the game tic-tac-toe or x-o , both with and without GUI